Maine Educational Talent Search Student Application

 access higher education.
 Educational Talent Search grants are funded entirely by the US Department of Education.
 The grant award

 after their senior year.
-Talent Search students participate in workshops, educational counseling and college field trips as well as other
+Talent Search students participate in workshops, educational and career counseling and college field trips as well as other

 activities that will help them work through the steps necessary to become successful high school and college students.
 All METS services